Yandex Cloud

 Type yes and press Enter.

-If it is not your first time, you will get this upon a successful connection:
+If you have connected before, you will get this message upon successful connection:

 Welcome to GitLab, @<login>!

-In case of an error, run the connection in Verbose mode to get the logs:
+In case of an error, start the connection in verbose mode to get the logs:

 ssh -Tvvv git@<GitLab_instance_domain>

-Ask each member of your group or project to create an SSH key pair this way and assign the public key to their account in GitLab.
+Ask each member of your group or project to create an SSH key pair in this manner and assign the public key to their account in GitLab.

 Start using the repositoryStart using the repository